 Prepare for Placement Testing

 Carroll uses Accuplacer, a College Board product, to test for English, reading and math skills.
 Preview Accuplacer's sample questions and practice SAT sample questions for reading, English and math.
-College Board has also released a phone app that students have reported as being very helpful.
+College Board has also released a free smartphone app that students have reported as being very helpful.

 The Accuplacer reading placement test is an untimed reading comprehension test.
-The test may indicate a need for improvement of reading comprehension or vocabulary building skills.
+The test may indicate a need for improving reading comprehension or vocabulary building skills.

 Reading Tutoring (below 36 on the reading component of the Accuplacer placement test) Call Magdeleine Vandal at 410-386-8386 for details.